 Do not fall into this trap.
 If you fear you will forget the credentials for a specific site, here are some more secure methods you can use to safeguard your passwords:

 - If you feel more comfortable with writing credentials on a paper, keep in in your safe.
-I guess this can also be compromised, but it is a far superior method to store your passwords than a damned sticky.
+I guess this can also be compromised, but it is a far safer method to store your passwords than a ridiculous sticky.

-I personally recommend using icloud Keychain from Apple.
-Your keychain passwords are kept secured, and has 256 AES encryption.
-It is stored in your icloud account, and only shared between trusted devices – remember you have to login from a trusted device successfuly before you have icloud keychain access.
+I personally recommend using Icloud Keychain from Apple.
+Your keychain passwords are kept secured and have 256 AES encryption.
+It is stored in your Icloud account, and only shared between trusted devices – remember you have to log in from a trusted device successfully before you have Icloud keychain access.

 Failure to check the validity of websites before entering credentials

 Do not except that you are on the correct website before entering your credentials, especially if you are logging on to a site provided on a link that was emailed to you.
 Here are the things you need to look out for:

 Mail servers across the planet implement rules and security software as much as possible to prevent junk mail from landing in your Inbox.
 Every now and then some spammer gets a new brainwave to fool the system and then these messages go through.
 From time to time, you will, therefore, get an email informing you that you have won the lotto yet again, or that you have to assist some African rich guy to get his money out of the country.

 - Do not act on these messages, they are all scams.

 - If you ever receive a message from your bank with a link embedded in it and some elaborate story about why you should click on it, don’t.
 Banks don’t send links – they are fully aware of the risks.